-That distinction is important because large price moves do not all come from the same mechanism.
-Some reflect genuine repricing of information.
-Others are intensified by the way trades have to move through a thinner market.
-When liquidity deteriorates, price does not just move more.
-It tends to move with less continuity, less resistance between levels, and more sensitivity to imbalances that would have been absorbed more smoothly in normal conditions.
+That is why large moves do not all reflect the same mechanism.
+Some moves mainly express a change in valuation after new information arrives.
+Others are amplified by the conditions through which trades must pass.
+When liquidity deteriorates, price tends to move with less continuity, less resistance between levels, and more sensitivity to order imbalances that would normally be absorbed more cleanly.

 How liquidity changes the behavior of volatility